tyeon95/webapp-homework2-rails/README.md

   - rake db:seed # run once to seed default user or use `rails c`
     - User.create!(email: "", password: "") # some email and password
   - rails s
+- You can deploy to heroku
+  - heroku create
+  - git push heroku master
+  - heroku rename SOMEOTHERNAME